-'''

 --with-doc=<output-format(s)> (default: no)

-'''

 Build and install NUT documentation file(s).

-The possible values are "html-single" for single page HTML, "html-chunked" for multi pages HTML, "pdf" for a PDF file, and "man" for the usual manpages.
+The possible values are "html-single" for single page HTML, "html-chunked" for multi pages HTML, "pdf" for a PDF file or "auto" to build all the possible previous documentation formats.
+Verbose output can be enabled using: ASCIIDOC_VERBOSE=-v make